 The Administrator operates independently in fulfilling the duties of the Administrator set out in the Agreement.
 The Administrator is not an agent, servant or employee of Canada or a government institution for any purpose, and acts solely on its own behalf, as agreed to jointly by the Parties to the Agreement and as authorized by the Court.

 The role of the Administrator is to carry out the duties and responsibilities assigned in respect of the Claims Process in Schedule B to the Agreement.

-The Federal Court appointed Deloitte LLP as Administrator on
+The Federal Court appointed Deloitte LLP March 10, 2020.

 Pamela Kirkpatrick is a retired lawyer and judge, with a legal career spanning over 41 years.
 After obtaining her LL.B. from the University of British Columbia, she was called to the British Columbia bar in 1978, and joined Shrum, Liddle & Hebenton (which later merged with McCarthy Tetrault), practicing in their litigation department for 11 years.
 Pamela was chosen as one of the first ten Masters to be appointed in the province of British Columbia, and in 1992, was appointed to the Supreme Court of British Columbia.
 Justice Kirkpatrick was appointed to the Court of Appeal for British Columbia in 2005, where she remained until her retirement in 2019.
 Throughout her career, Justice Kirkpatrick played an active role in the legal community.
 In addition to undertaking various speaking and teaching engagements in the areas of Family and Bankruptcy Law, she has contributed to numerous publications for the Continuing Legal Education Society of British Columbia.
 Justice Kirkpatrick has also served as Governor of the Law Foundation of British Columbia and Director of the British Columbia Library Society, while maintaining her role as Chair of the Minister’s Advisory Committee on Judicial Appointments for British Columbia.